smarthomej/addons/bundles/org.smarthomej.binding.knx/README.md

 |-----------|---------------|-------------|
 | ga        | Group address | 1.009       |

+*Attention:* Due to a bug in the original implementation the states for DPT 1.009 are inverted (i.e. `1` is mapped to `OPEN` instead of `CLOSE`).
+A change would break all existing installations and is therefore not implemented.

 ##### Channel Type "number"

 | Parameter | Description   | Default DPT |